William Watson Davis

-His book on Reconstruction era Florida, based on his Phd thesis was reissued as part of a series celebrating Florida's quadracenntennial featuring the governor and cabinet on the opening pages.
+His book on Reconstruction era Florida, based on his Ph.D. thesis, was reissued as part of a series celebrating Florida's quadricenntennial featuring the governor and cabinet on the opening pages.
 Other books in the series included Carpetbag Rule in Florida, putatively by John Wallace.
-Fletcher M. Green wrote a lengthy introduction to the quadracentenbial edition covering Watson's life, publishings, and criticisms of the Dunning School.
+Fletcher M. Green wrote a lengthy introduction to the quadricentennial edition covering Davis's life, publishings, and criticisms of the Dunning School.